 Washington, District of Columbia, United States

 I would second Alexia's mention of Da House (http://www.dahousehotelpr.com/)--it's a boutique hotel (a former Spanish monastery), each room decorated by paintings from local artists.
 Small rooms, but clean and very pleasant.
 Excellent location in Old San Juan, within an easy walking distance to the best restaurants and tourist attractions.
-And, it's $90 to $150 a night (depending on the room). almost 5 years ago
+And, it's $90 to $150 a night (depending on the room). about 6 years ago

 I am taking my mum to Las Vegas in April for our special birthdays.
 I will be 30 and my mum will be 50.
 What are the must see things?